brainflow-dev/brainflow/CONTRIBUTING.md

 *Note: you need to specify 'File' as a style for clang-format*

-Unfortunatelly clang-format can not handle naming,  so some additional rules are:
+Unfortunately clang-format can not handle naming,  so some additional rules are:
 * methods and variables should be in lower case with underscore
 * class names should be in camel case